-On the islands of Andros and San Salvador, get a taste of real-world marine biology on multiple dives, lab work and research adventures, led by scientists working in the field.
+On the island of San Salvador, get a taste of real-world marine biology on multiple dives, lab work and research adventures, led by scientists working in the field.

 Master the study and analysis of coral reefs.
 Dive your way to advanced PADI specialty certifications.
 Anchor traditional learning with an unrestrained sense of wonder and adventure.
 Then return with perhaps the most rewarding three college credits you will ever earn.